onera/Cassiopee/Generator/doc/source/Generator.rst

 Operations on meshes
 ---------------------------------------

-.. py:function:: Generator.close(a, tol=1.e-12)
+.. py:function:: Generator.close(a, tol=1.e-12, suppressDegeneratedNGons=False)

     Close a mesh defined by array a.
-Points that are distant of tol maximum to one another are merged.
+Points of that mesh which are distant of tol maximum to one another are merged.
+For unstructured zones, connectivity is cleaned (removal of unreferenced vertices, multiply defined elements and faces)

     Exists also as in place version (_close) that modifies a and returns None.